-Children available for adoption in the UK come from a wide variety of backgrounds and, if you are considering adopting, you will need to consider what kind of child you would be able to care for.
+Children available for adoption in the UK come from a wide variety of backgrounds.
+If you are considering adopting, you will need to consider what kind of child you would be able to care for.
 A child available for adoption might have been relinquished by their birth parents, or might have been taken into care and placed for adoption by a local authority.
 Looked-after children might have been in care for some time and/or might have special emotional or physical needs.

-However, to adopt an unrelated child you must be approved as a suitable prospective adopter by an adoption agency and matched with a child whose needs you can meet.
-This means that many other issues will be taken into account before you can adopt, including your health, age, support network, financial circumstances, any other children in your family, your religion and ethnic background.
+However, your suitability also needs to be approved by an adoption agency, both in terms of whether you are a suitable adopter generally and, more specifically, what kinds of children you might be able to meet the needs of.
+In practice, this means that many other issues will be taken into account before you can adopt, including your health, age, support network, financial circumstances, any other children in your family, your religion and ethnic background.

-Gay and lesbian couples have been able to apply for adoption jointly in England and Wales since December 2005.
-Like heterosexual couples, you can be married, civil partners or living together in an enduring family relationship.
-It is unlawful for adoption agencies in England and Wales to discriminate on the basis of sexuality.
+Same-sex couples have been able to apply for adoption jointly in England and Wales since December 2005 if you are married, civil partners or living together in an enduring family relationship.
+It is unlawful for adoption agencies in England and Wales to discriminate on the basis of sexual orientation.

 You can also apply for adoption as a single woman or man.

 If you are a transgender parent, you should be treated in exactly the same way as any other parent of your gender, sexual orientation and relationship status.

 The first step is for you to make contact with an adoption agency, which could be a local authority or a voluntary adoption society.
 The agency will provide you with information and might ask you to attend an information session.
 If you decide to work with them, you can formally apply to be assessed.